 This is the most famous natural attraction in the BVI.
 Volcanic boulders which seem to have shot straight out of the earth make a natural water pool and stunning grottos.
 There are hidden rooms and clear water snorkeling around the rocks.
 After walking to the top you can enjoy a nice cold cocktail at “The top of the Baths” restaurant while enjoying the magnificent panoramic views of Virgin Gorda.

-The Bitter End Yacht Club and Saba Rock (Currently in the process of rebuilding after Hurricane damage)
+The Bitter End Yacht Club and Saba Rock (Currently in the process of upgrading)

 Oil Nut Bay